-Bihar Cabinet raises ANM workers’ honorarium, doubles students’ scholarship ahead of polls
+Bihar cabinet raises ANM workers’ honorarium, doubles students’ scholarship ahead of polls

 This will enable pensioners to complete the process of certification free of cost at their nearest CSC kiosks.

-Earlier in the day, the Bihar government announced an additional 3 per cent dearness allowance for employees and pensioners, raising it from 55 per cent to 58 per cent, ahead of Diwali and Chhath festivals.
-PTI KPM SUK NN
+Earlier on Friday, the Bihar government announced an additional 3 per cent dearness allowance for employees and pensioners, raising it from 55 per cent to 58 per cent, ahead of Diwali and Chhath.
+PTI KPM SUK NN RBT